The-Grayson-School/PiDay/README.md

-# Pi Day Programming Project Template
+# Pi Day Programming Contest Template
 This project implements a template you can use for the Pi day programming contest.
 It uses the [mpmath](https://mpmath.org/) library for arbitrary-precision arithmetic.
 ## Getting Started
  To get ready, do the following: